SthuthiS54/SECURE_VOTE-S1-T7/README.md

 The concept of converting voting inputs into a binary format and processing them through a counter to establish the final vote tally is a novel and intriguing technique.
-This approach brings a degree of certainty to the process, guaranteeing that votes are accurately counted and the results remain tamperproof.
+This approach brings a degree of certainty to the process, guaranteeing that votes are accurately counted and the results remain tamper-proof.
 In this system, when a voter selects a candidate, the associated clock signal is set to '1', while all others are set to '0'.
 This mechanism allows the system to not only keep track of individual votes but also ensures that a voter can only cast a single vote.
 The freezing of votes after each voter has exercised